-This Appendix I is circulated to shareholders of Jiutian Chemical Group Limited (the "Company") together with the Company's Annual Report for its financial year ended 31 December 2018 (the "Annual Report").
-Its purpose is to provide shareholders of the Company with information relating to the proposed renewal of the shareholders' general mandate for interested person transactions to be tabled at the Annual General Meeting of the Company to be held on 25 April 2019 at M Hotel Singapore, J Collyer, Level 9, 81 Anson Road, Singapore 079909 at 9.30 a.m..
+This Appendix I is circulated to shareholders of Jiutian Chemical Group Limited (the "Company") together with the Company's Annual Report for its financial year ended 31 December 2019 (the "Annual Report").
+Its purpose is to provide shareholders of the Company with information relating to the proposed renewal of the shareholders' general mandate for interested person transactions to be tabled at the Annual General Meeting of the Company to be held by 29 June 2020.
+Shareholders are advised to stay updated through the Company's further announcement(s) released on the SGXNET in respect of details relating to the Annual General Meeting of the Company to be convened, such as the date, time and address.